KasimAhmic/rping/README.md

 # WIP NOTICE

 This is my first ever Rust project.
 I'm probably doing all sorts of stupid things that I shouldn't be.
 Please don't use this in production...
 If you do, whatever happens is entirely on you.

-# rping
+# rs-ping

-**rping:** Allows Node.js to execute ping requests using the surge-ping crate
+**rs-ping:** Allows Node.js to execute ping requests using the surge-ping crate

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).

-## Installing rping
+## Installing rs-ping

-Installing rping requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Installing rs-ping requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 You can install the project with npm.
 In the project directory, run: